 MSGB: response to MSGA in the 2-step random access procedure.
 MSGB may consist of response(s) for contention resolution, fallback indication(s), and backoff indication.

+Multicast/Broadcast Service: A point-to-multipoint service as defined in TS 23.247 [45].

+Multicast MRB: A radio bearer configured for MBS multicast delivery.

 Multi-hop backhauling: using a chain of NR backhaul links between an IAB-node and an IAB-donor.